nikolakisp/ublox-demo/README.md

 * Step 4: [Create a Spanner Project](#projects).
 Do not define any Testboards.

 * Step 5: Open and review the `.spannerci.yml`, located in the root of your forked repository.
 As you can see, only the `build_binary` stage is enabled.
-From the `build_binary` parameters, we understand that the `particle photon` builder will be used and a `make` command will build a binary named `photon.bin` ready to be flashed in a [Particle](https://www.particle.io) Photon device.
+From the `build_binary` parameters, we understand that the `particle photon` builder will be used.
+The script suggests the `make` command that will build a binary named `firmware/target/firmware.bin` declared as a binary_name, ready to be flashed in a [Particle](https://www.particle.io) Photon device.
 Leave the default values and close the file.

 * Step 6: Now that we setup everything, we will make a change in our firmware in a new branch, create a Pull Request and check how Spanner will be triggered.
 Open the application.cpp file under the firmware folder, directly from the GitHub page by clicking the `Edit this file` pencil icon.
 Just add a new line and then go in the bottom of the page, and check the `Create a new branch for this commit and start a pull request.`.
 Click the `Commit Changes` button.